 - Ensure that it only redirects to an HTTPS site.

 - Ensure that the URL is a website that can be loaded by a browser. e.g www.yourwebstore.com

 - Ensure you don’t use localhost as your callback URL e.g localhost://mystore.com would not work.

 - You shouldn’t use Callback URL as the only way of returning value.
 For instance, your customer might not get redirected after completing a transaction due to a network error.
 This would make it difficult for you to know if the transaction was successful.

 Why Webhooks are preferred to Callback URLs for delivering value

 Webhooks is a link to your server where Paystack can send notifications about the status of a transaction.
-If you specify a webhook URL, we will send a response to this URL whenever a webhook event is carried out on your website/app.
+If you specify a webhook URL, we will send a response to this URL whenever a webhook is carried out on your website/app.
 If users face network issues when making a transaction, they will still receive value for their purchase since we'll still send a notification to your Webhook URL.

 In summary, Webhooks are preferred to Callback URLs because they are faster, more efficient, and more reliable in delivering real-time updates, and can be used to send data directly to a client, without the need for the client to poll for updates.